-Vanilla price rise hits ice cream makers
+Vanilla price rise hits ice-cream makers

 Buying ahead means the sisters have sufficient stock for the coming summer and can stick to their prices.

-But at least one other UK ice cream business has stopped serving vanilla due to the higher costs.
+But at least one other UK ice-cream business has stopped serving vanilla due to the higher costs.

-Julie Fisher, who founded artisanal ice cream maker, Ruby Violet, seven years ago, told the BBC vanilla was off the menu in her London-based outlets "for the foreseeable future" because she can't afford the thousands of pounds it would cost.
+Julie Fisher, who founded artisanal ice-cream maker Ruby Violet seven years ago, told the BBC vanilla was off the menu in her London-based outlets "for the foreseeable future" because she can't afford the thousands of pounds it would cost.

 And others are reported to also be reconsidering their use of expensive extract.

 Snugbury's distributes all over the North West of England, but also runs a popular shop on-site where a steady stream of families drop in on their way across the countryside.